BubbleXProject/SkinDect/README.md

 2. Give users recommendation how to cure and handle the users skin diseases
 3. User Interface: Friendly and easy-to-use UI design

+# How To Use The Application

+1. Open the SkinDect application
+2. Upload or take a picture of your skin disease
+3. Get the result of your skin disease

 # The Developer

 |          Member           |  Student ID  |        Path        |                    Role                    |                                                       Contacts                                                        |